rochekollie/blog/posts/string_along_with_javascript_strings.md

 # String Along with JavaScript Strings

 To process information, computer programs must store data as a type.
-A data type defines the operations that apply to the data.
+A data type defines how the data is stored in memory, which operations can be applied to the data, and how to execute those operations.
 In computer science, `string` is the data type used to represent text.
 Strings are a fundamental part of JavaScript.
 They are used to store data that is textual in nature.
 For example, a string can be used to store a person's name, a book title, a movie quote, a song lyric, a poem, a paragraph, a book, a speech, a letter, a recipe, a blog post, a tweet, a comment, a text, an email, a chat message, and so on.

 ## What is a JavaScript string?